-- Investing in a CESA will not reduce your child’s chance of receiving financial aid, as only 5.64% of the value will be factored into the student’s expected family contribution on the FAFSA (Free Application for Federal Student Aid).
+- Investing in a CESA will not reduce your child’s chance of receiving financial aid.
+Only 5.64% of the value factors into the student’s expected family contribution on the FAFSA (Free Application for Federal Student Aid).

 Limitations of Coverdell Education Savings Account (CESA):